 Ford Bronco

 The revived Ford Bronco landed for the 2021 model year to rave reviews, and Bronco Everglades and Bronco Raptor models have since been released to up the off-road ante even further.
-Two different 4x4 systems are offered on the Bronco.
+Now, the Bronco receives a refresh for 2025 that delivers interior upgrades and makes the 12-inch infotainment screen standard, among other features.
+Two different 4x4 systems continue to be offered on the Bronco.
 The base system includes a two-speed electronic shift-on-the-fly transfer case.
 The optional system features a two-speed electromechanical transfer case with auto mode for switching between 2H and 4H without driver intervention.
-Two-axle electronic locking differentials are available as well.
-With both two-door and four-door layouts offered with attention-grabbing styling, pricing for 2024 starts at $51,460 for the two-door version and $53,410 for the four-door.
+Two-axle electronic locking differentials are available as well as two-door and four-door layouts offered with attention-grabbing styling.
+Canadian pricing on the 2024 Ford Bronco started at $52,060 for the two-door Big Bend trim and $54,010 for the four-door.
+A base trim is expected to come with the revamped Bronco, so while 2025 pricing had not been announced as of this writing, we expect it will start slightly lower.

 Ford Bronco Overview